-My name is Alex Aitken, and I’m an Engineering Manager at Careem.
-I’m currently living in Berlin, but previous destinations have been Bangkok, Munich, and Auckland.
+My name is Alex Aitken, and I’m an AVP of Engineering at Buakalapak.
+I’m currently living in Jakarta, but my previous destinations have been Berlin, Bangkok, Munich, and Auckland.
 I’m a motivated leader with experience building products from the ground up.
-I’m also a writer when I get time and have written (but not published) two novels.
+I’m also a writer when I get the time and have written (but not published) two novels.
 If you want to get in touch, feel free to contact me.

 Why trust me?

 If you’re reading this website, you’re probably wondering why you should trust me as a source of development leadership.
 Well, below in technologies I explain what I’ve used and learnt lessons from during my development experience.
 I have over seven years developing for quite a few international companies.
 If you see anything wrong or you just plain disagree, please leave a comment.
 I’m always happy for constructive criticism and feedback.

 At Bukalapak, I help several tribes.
 Everything from the merchant side of the main marketplace, growth, incubator projects, and Online to Offline (O2O).
 We use Golang or Ruby in our backend, moving towards Flutter in mobile apps, and Vue.js for the frontend.

 In the Financial Services team, we’re building up the payment engine for Traveloka.
 We run everything from Rewards (points and gift vouchers) to incoming/outgoing payments.
 We’re looking at problems such as how can we make payment more flexible or how can we reward people to keep them coming back.

 In the Identity team, we’re stabilising the Identity solution for Careem, which involves implementing the OAuth2 and OpenId Connect protocols for all of Careem and eventually third parties.
 We’re looking at problems like SSO (Single Sign-On) and privacy-related issues.
 We have a load of services we took over, so we’re always on the lookout for backend engineers, and app engineers (also web).